 ‘… as for thame that hes written of late [i.e. about poetry], there hes never ane of thame written in our language.
 For albeit sindrie hes written of it in English, quhilk is lykest to our language, yit we differ from thame in sindrie reulis of poesie, as ye will find be experience.’

-James not only distinguishes here between ‘English’ and ‘our language’ Scots, but between English and Scottish tastes in poetic composition — proof that the distinctive Scots literary tradition which had developed steadily from Barbour’s Bruce (c.
-1376) onwards was still going strong by the end of the sixteenth century.
+James not only distinguishes here between ‘English’ and ‘our language’ Scots, but between English and Scottish tastes — proof that the distinctive Scots literary tradition which had developed steadily from Barbour’s Bruce (c.
+1375) onwards was still going strong by the end of the sixteenth century.

 Finding Older Scots Texts Online